thecoolagency/osx-bash-shopify-asset-downloader/README.md

 * **GREP:** To catch all lines containing the specified string (src=\"https://cdn)
 * **AWK:** To remove duplicates and filter out certain file types (js, css, pdf, mp4).
 You can edit the scripts to include them.
 * **FIND (with XARGS):** To clean URL lines for WGET

+## Dependencies

+* **WGET:** To download site files and assets

+Head over to [OS X Initial setup](https://github.com/thecoolagency/os-x-initial-setup) to install all required dependencies.

 ## Getting started